matthew-chandler/website/docs/index.md

 # Hi, I'm Matthew! 👋

-I'm a currently a computer engineering student at UCLA.
+I'm currently a computer engineering student at UCLA.
 Though I mainly consider myself a software engineer, I've ending up mostly working on hardware projects and [internships](https://www.linkedin.com/in/chandler-matthew/) in the past.
 In my free time, I like to read, meditate, and go on walks.
 When they're in season, I also like to watch the NFL and [League tournaments](https://en.wikipedia.org/wiki/League_of_Legends_in_esports).

 <br>